How to retarget potential casino players

 Tracking, attribution and measurement

 Reliable measurement combines platform metrics with first-party records.
 Track click-through performance, conversion events as defined with the advertiser, and view-through activity where supported.
-Use UTMs and consistent naming conventions to reduce attribution ambiguity.
+Use UTMs and consistent naming conventions to reduce attribution ambiguity across channels and reports.

 Expect attribution challenges driven by privacy changes, cross-device usage, and platform-level limitations.
-Implement postback URLs or server-to-server integrations where possible for the most reliable conversion feeds, and reconcile affiliate reporting to advertiser data on a regular cadence.
+Postback URLs or server-to-server integrations can provide more reliable conversion feeds when they are available and properly configured.
+Reconcile affiliate reporting with advertiser data on a regular cadence so discrepancies are found early instead of after a campaign has scaled.

-• Key KPIs: CTR, conversion rate, cost per conversion (as tracked), view-through metrics
+• Key KPIs: CTR, conversion rate, cost per conversion as tracked, and view-through metrics

-• Use of first-party tracking, postback URLs, and UTM structures for reliable reporting
+• Use of first-party tracking, postback URLs, and UTM structures for more reliable reporting

 • Implement regular reporting cadence and validation against advertiser reports